Azure/azure-rest-api-specs/specification/search/data-plane/Azure.Search/readme.md

           .replace(/(public SearchIndexRestClientImpl\(HttpPipeline httpPipeline\) {)/g, "public SearchIndexRestClientImpl(HttpPipeline httpPipeline, SerializerAdapter serializer) {")
           .replace(/(this.documents = new DocumentsImpl\(this\);)/g, "this.documents = new DocumentsImpl(this, serializer);")

-    # Enable IndexAction to be used as a generic type
     # Enable serialization of both POJOs and Maps
     - from: IndexAction.java
       where: $